majajane/majajane/README.md

 # Maja Jane

-Hi~ This is Maja, a BSMCS student!

-💌 💌 💌 💌 💌
-> Looking forward to learning more and improving my coding skills.
+💌 Hi~ This is Maja, a BSMCS student!
+Looking forward to learning more and improving my coding skills.

+> Progress over perfection.

-> With basic to intermediate experience in C, C++, Java, and Python
+ - With basic to intermediate experience
+  - C
+  - C++
+  - Java
+  - Python
-> Open to new learning experiences and challenges
+ - Open to new learning experiences and challenges